Swoot1/DecoratorPattern/README.md

 # DecoratorPattern
-PHP Implementation of Derek Banas pizza example of the decorator pattern.
+PHP implementation of Derek Banas pizza example of the decorator pattern.